 (e) Additionally, ERCOT shall conduct any other analysis (e.g., operations studies) as required and shall post all study data and results and all analyses and its determination on the MIS Secure Area and issue a Market Notice of its determination.

+3.14.1.2.1 ERCOT Steps after Completing Evaluation Process Regarding NSO of Generation Resource(s) Proposed to be Decommissioned or Suspended

-(4) Within 30 days after receiving the NSO, ERCOT shall issue a Market Notice indicating the status of the reliability analysis referenced in paragraph (3) above.
+(1) Within 30 days after receiving the NSO of a Resource Entity that intends to cease or suspend operation of a Generation Resource for a period of greater than 180 days, as described in Section 3.14.1.1, Notification of Suspension of Operations, ERCOT shall issue a Market Notice indicating the status of the reliability analysis referenced in paragraph (3) of Section 3.14.1.2, ERCOT Evaluation Process.
 The Market Notice will indicate one of the following:

 (a) ERCOT has completed its reliability analysis and the Generation Resource is not required to support ERCOT System reliability;